mattconnolly/dynamic_53/README.md

 This will update the host "dynamic.example.com." within the route 53 zone "example.com." with you current IP address.

+Note that AWS credentials are expected to be provided in the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+Refer to Amazon Web Services console to create a user with the credentials to make updates in Route 53.

 ## Development

 Use `rake` to run tests.